STATE of Louisiana, Appellee,

 The test for determining whether intent to distribute exists includes five factors: (1) packaging in a form usually associated with distribution; (2) evidence of other sales or attempted sales by the defendant; (3) a large amount or quantity of the drug such as to create an inference of intent to distribute; (4) expert or other testimony that the amount was inconsistent with personal use; and (5) the existence of any paraphernalia, such as Baggies or scales, evidencing an intent to distribute.
 Testimony of street value and dosage of a drug is also relevant to the issue of intent.
 (Citations omitted.)

 Mere possession of contraband does not amount to evidence of intent to distribute "unless the quantity is so large that no other inference is possible."
 State v.
-Hearold, 603 So.2d 731 (La.1992).
-The presence of large sums of cash is also considered circumstantial evidence of the intent to distribute.
-State v.
-Johnson, supra.
+Hearold,

 In the present case, the plastic bag retrieved from inside the wall after defendant put it there was found to contain nine clear plastic Baggies of crack cocaine and five blue plastic Baggies with powder cocaine, each plastic Baggie containing a single dosage amount.
 The plastic Baggies retrieved from the wall contained four grams of cocaine.
 During the controlled buys conducted at that residence before the search, the C.I. bought crack cocaine and powder cocaine packaged the same way.
 Although agents had no knowledge of this particular defendant selling cocaine from that address before executing the search warrant, Agent Denham testified that there were unidentifiable voices on the audio recording of those controlled buys.
 There was no evidence of a card game at the residence, in spite of defendant's claim made during opening statements.
 Agent Denham's testimony regarding the investigation of this residence before the search warrant was executed showed that crack cocaine and powder cocaine were sold from this residence.
 Upon execution of the search warrant, no evidence of crack pipes or other devices facilitating the personal use of crack cocaine was discovered.

 In State v.
 Hearold, supra, the court found that the circumstances tended to show that the defendant did not intend to distribute the contraband in his possession when the contraband was found in one package, rather than in a number of smaller packages measured in singles doses, due to the absence of weighing scales, plastic Baggies, or other paraphernalia associated with the measuring or packaging of contraband for distribution, and due to the absence of large sums of cash or weapons, which are commonly seized during drug distribution arrests.
 Conversely, in the present case, the defendant was found in possession of cocaine packaged in several plastic Baggies containing individual doses, paraphernalia of other unused plastic Baggies was recovered at the residence, and a large sum of cash was found on the defendant.
 Because it was established that powder cocaine and crack cocaine were sold from this residence, the defendant's presence there while possessing cocaine packaged for sale and a large sum of money on his person excludes any reasonable hypothesis of innocence and shows that the manner in which he possessed the cocaine was inconsistent with personal use.
 Thus, the state presented sufficient evidence *832 from which a rational jury could determine that the defendant had the intent to distribute cocaine.
-Accordingly, the state presented sufficient evidence to support defendant's conviction for possession of cocaine with intent to distribute, and there is no need to consider the responsive verdict of possession of cocaine.
+Accordingly, the state presented sufficient evidence tо support defendant's conviction for possession of cocaine with intent to distribute, and there is no need to consider the responsive verdict of possession of cocaine.

 Improper Expert Testimony

 The defendant alleges that Agent Denham was not properly qualified as an expert in order to give an opinion regarding the manner in which the cocaine was packaged, or that the small bags contained individual dosage amounts.
 Testimony regarding how the cocaine was packaged when it was bought from this residence and how it was recovered during the search warrant are matters of fact and not matters of opinion because Agent Denham was testifying as to how cocaine from this specific residence was packaged and not how cocaine is packaged in general.
-Testimony regarding whether the individual plastic Baggies contained individual dosage amounts could be considered expert testimony because it requires specialized knowledge that would assist the trier of fact in understanding the evidence.
+Testimony regarding whether the individual plastic Baggies contained individual dosage amounts could be considered exрert testimony because it requires specialized knowledge that would assist the trier of fact in understanding the evidence.
 The contemporaneous objection rule precludes the defendant from raising this issue on appeal due to the fact that he did not object to the issue at trial:

 Louisiana's contemporaneous objection rule provides generally that "[a]n irregularity or error cannot be availed of after verdict unless it was objected to at the time of occurrence."
 See State v.
-Thomas, 427 So.2d 428, 433 (La.1982)(on rehearing) ("The contemporaneous objection rule has two purposes: (1) to put the trial judge on notice of the alleged irregularity so that he may cure the problem and (2) to prevent a defendant from gambling for a favorable verdict and then resorting to appeal on errors that might easily have been corrected by objection.").
+Thomas,427 So.2d 428 , 433 (La.1982)(on rehearing) ("The contemporaneous objection rule has two purposes: (1) to put the trial judge on notice of the alleged irregularity so that he may cure the problem and (2) to prevent a defendant from gambling for a favorable verdict and then resorting to appeal on errors that might easily have been corrected by objection.").

 Even so, the Louisiana Supreme Court has found that there is no error in allowing a witness to testify as an expert when he has not been qualified to do so when the record shows that the witness possessed sufficient education and practical experience to have been qualified as an expert by the trial court.
 See State v.
-Pelt, 448 So.2d 1294 (La.1984), cert. denied, 469 U.S. 825, 105 S.Ct.
-104, 83 L.Ed.2d 48.
-In the present case, Agent Denham testified that he has been a police officer for more than six years, assigned to the Caddo-Shreveport Narcotics Task Force for more than three years, and that he has worked undercover for the task force.
-Accordingly, the record clearly supports that fact that Agent Denham possessed the requisite specialized knowledge in order to offer an expert opinion regarding the dosage amounts in which cocaine is sold.
+Pelt,

 Impermissible Hearsay